Elizabeth Resolutes: The professional year (1873)

 The 1873 season went terribly for the Resolutes.
 The club played just 23 games during its lone professional season, finishing with two victories against 21 defeats.
 They lost all eight of their home games.
-The team would have finished last in the National Association, had it not been for the Baltimore Marylands, who only played six games (all losses).
-They also had poor attendance, due in part to a failure to properly advertise their games.
+The team would have finished last in the National Association had it not been for the Baltimore Marylands, who played only six games and lost all of them.
+The Resolutes also had poor attendance, due in part to a failure to properly advertise their games.

-Across their 23 games, they allowed an average of 13 runs per game, while only scoring a little above 4 runs per game.
-The Resolutes played in the first ever professional baseball doubleheader, with two games against the Boston Red Stockings scheduled on July 4th.
+Across the Resolutes' 23 games in 1873, they allowed an average of 13 runs per game while averaging only slightly above 4 runs scored per game.
+The Resolutes played in the first ever professional baseball doubleheader, playing twice against the Boston Red Stockings on July 4th of that year.
 Their biggest win of the season was an 11-2 victory over Boston in the first game of that doubleheader.
 Their biggest loss was a 32-3 drubbing in the second game of the doubleheader.
 The team's final game was an August 7th loss to the New York Mutuals, 20-3.
 Their season ended nearly four months before the NA's last game of the 1873 season.

-The Resolutes' leading hitter was Art Allison, who batted .320, his best season, while playing all 23 games, mostly in the outfield.
-Hugh Campbell was the pitcher of record for both wins and 16 of the losses, while also playing at first base and in the outfield.
+The Resolutes' leading hitter was Art Allison, who batted a career-high .320 while playing all 23 games, mostly in the outfield.
+Hugh Campbell was the pitcher of record for both of the Resolutes' wins and 16 of their losses; he also played at first base and in the outfield.